ervaishnavimishra/Book_Recommender/README.md

 ##  Project Overview

-This project is a **Book Recommendation System** built using **Machine Learning** techniques and deployed with **Streamlit**.
+This project is a **Book Recommendation System** built using **Machine Learning** techniques and implemented using **Streamlit** for user interface.
 The system recommends books to users based on popularity and content similarity, helping users discover books aligned with their interests.

 The focus of this project is on **recommendation logic, data preprocessing, and model implementation**.